matthewleach/enki-web/web/formatting-text-elements/editing-u-mark.md

 <!--[View CodePen](https://codepen.io/enkidevs/pen/GBrJdP)-->

-The text within the `<mark>` element is usually rendered with a yellow background, but the `background-color` of the element can be changed using CSS.
+The text within the `<mark>` element is usually rendered with a yellow background, but the `background-color:` of the element can be changed using CSS.

 Also, when `<mark>` is used within a `<q>` or `<blockquote>` element it indicates that that text is important even though it is not marked by the original author as important.
 This is like highlighting important text from a book with a marker/highlighter.